hahamdsullivan/dashtoon/README.md

 -Implement different style transfer
 -Deploy a model for specific style or multiple style (depends) and instead of relying on a style image
   the model can generate a style based on what it was trained on and stylize the image accordingly
+-Evaluate the style transfer for with other proper metrics related to style transfer